dds-bridge/dds/README.md

 The `without-multilib` is important because you won't get OpenMP otherwise, and that's the whole point.  *(Thanks to Matthew Kidd for these instructions.)*

+Thanks for Pierre Cossard's contribution, the Mac port now also supports GCD multi-threading with LLVM.

 Usage
 =====